Winnie Khaw graduated from the University of Wisconsin-Eau Claire with an English M.A. (concentration in creative writing).

 Chen Kaige directs the sweeping dramatic panorama Farewell My Concubine (1993), an enthralling yet horrifying film about the momentous change in China during the 20th century.
 Spanning 53 years from the Warlord Era to World War II through the Cultural Revolution, this epic follows the lives of two Beijing Opera actors, Cheng Dieyi (Leslie Cheung) and Duan Xiaolou (Zhang Fengyi), from adolescence to adulthood, as well as the courtesan Juxian (Gong Li) who comes between them.
 The script in the opera of Farewell My Concubine will eternally remain tragic and unchangeable: the concubine will always remain faithful to her king and give up her life for him in every performance.

-Likewise, the consummate aesthete Dieyi, for whom the line between theatre and reality, male and female have been blurred, will inevitably destroy himself after immeasurably harsh trials.
+Likewise, the consummate aesthete Dieyi, for whom the lines between theatre and reality, and male and female have been blurred, will inevitably destroy himself after immeasurably harsh trials.
 Set in the foreground against the frenzied, volatile, and violent political time of the Sino-Japanese and then the Communist rise to power, this ambitious film portrays with intimate focus repressed love, triumph, betrayal, sacrifice, and tragedy.

 The film begins with Douzi’s (later self-renamed Dieyi) prostitute mother desperate to find her child a place to live; inspired by a troupe of opera actors, she tries to give him to an opera training academy, but the master refuses to accept Douzi on account of his sixth finger—accordingly, the mother cuts it off.